WHAT YOU’LL LEARN

 Immerse yourself in the exiting themes of the Nordic Culinary movement!

-Work alongside Chef Simon Krüger, sous chef at Claus Meyer’s Great Northern Food Hall, to explore the fundamental cooking techniques and signature preparations in Nordic cuisine.
-With a focus on the seasonal produce of New York, and its surroundings, you will learn the foraging possibilities of the season and how to gather ‘wild food’.
+Work alongside Chef Simon Krüger, sous chef at Claus Meyer’s Great Northern Food Hall, to explore the fundamental cooking techniques and signature preparations in Nordic cuisine with a focus on the seasonal produce of New York, and its surroundings.
 After plating beautiful dishes, enjoy a delicious family-style dinner to enjoy the dishes prepared, with wine and other refreshing drinks included.

 What You’ll Enjoy: